-Alleged Hazards/Dangerous Condition GDC Violation How Condition Could Lead to or Exacerbate the Consequences of a Release, Causing Harm Examples of Industry Standards of Care, Showing that (1) Hazard is Recognized by Owner/Operator's Industry, and (2) There are Way(s) to Eliminate or Reduce the Hazard Condition 22 The Facility did not have adequate ventilation in the machinery room.
-Specifically, the exhaust fans did not have a discharge velocity of at least 2,500 feet per minute, the supply fan air exceeded the exhaust fan air, and the continuous and emergency ventilation systems were undersized.
+Alleged Hazards/Dangerous Condition GDC Violation How Condition Could Lead to or Exacerbate the Consequences of a Release, Causing Harm Examples of Industry Standards of Care, Showing that (1) Hazard is Recognized by Owner/Operator's Industry, and (2) There are Way(s) to Eliminate or Reduce the Hazard Condition 23 There was no documentation to demonstrate that the exhaust fan in the AMR could provide adequate emergency ventilation.
 Failure to design and maintain a safe facility taking such steps as are necessary to prevent releases.
 Failure to minimize the consequences of releases which do occur.
 Without adequate ventilation, vapors are more likely to build up to levels that are significant inhalation and dermal hazards or that risk causing fire or explosion.
-The buildup of dangerous levels of toxic/flammable vapors in a machinery room can also delay the entry of emergency response personnel to shut off the system, resulting in a prolonged release.
-The recommended industry practice and standard of care for ammonia refrigeration systems of this size is to provide temperature control ventilation to limit the room temperature to 104°F and emergency ventilation at a rate of not less than 30 air changes per hour, to discharge exhaust upward in a location and at a sufficient speed to safely clear the building, and to provide adequate inlet air to make up that being exhausted and create slight negative pressure in the room.
-See, e.g. , ANSI/IIAR 2-2014 §§ 6.14.3.2 (mechanical exhaust ventilation systems shall be designed to produce not less than the temperature control ventilation rate required by Section 6.14.6 [ i.e. , the volume required to limit the room dry bulb temperature to 104°F (40°C)] and the emergency exhaust ventilation rate required by Section 6.14.7 [ i.e. , not less than 30 air changes per hour based on the gross machinery room volume]), 6.14.3.5 (Machinery room exhaust shall discharge vertically upward with a minimum discharge velocity of 2,500 feet/minute at the required emergency ventilation rate), 6.14.5.1 (outdoor make-up air shall be provided to replace air being exhausted and shall maintain negative pressure in the machinery room at a specified level); ANSI/IIAR 9-2020 §§ 7.3.13.2 (Machinery rooms shall be vented to the outdoors by means of a mechanical exhaust ventilation system at a rate that complies with the codes and standards adopted at the time of installation or at the time that there was an addition or modification that would affect the emergency ventilation rate.), 7.3.13.3.1 (Make-up air shall be provided to replace air being exhausted.).
+The buildup of dangerous levels of toxic/flammable vapors in a machinery room and thus delay the entry of emergency response personnel to shut off the system, resulting in a prolonged release.
+The recommended industry practice and standard of care for ammonia refrigeration systems of this size is to provide temperature control ventilation to limit the room temperature to $104^{\circ}F$ and emergency ventilation at a rate of not less than 30 air changes per hour, to discharge exhaust upward in a location and at a sufficient speed to safely clear the building, and to provide adequate inlet air to make up that being exhausted and create slight negative pressure in the room.
+See, e.g. , ANSI/IIAR 2-2014 §§ 6.14.3.2 (mechanical exhaust ventilation rate required by Section 6.14.6 [i.e. , the volume required to limit the room dry bulb temperature to $104^{\circ}F$ ($40^{\circ}C$)] and the emergency exhaust ventilation rate required by Section 6.14.6 [i.e. , the volume required to limit the room dry bulb temperature to $104^{\circ}F$ ($40^{\circ}C$)] and the emergency exhaust ventilation rate required by Section 6.14.5.1 (Machinery room exhaust shall discharge vertically upward with a minimum discharge velocity of 2,500 feet/minute at the required emergency ventilation rate), 6.14.5.1 (outdoor make-up air shall be provided to replace air being exhausted and shall maintain negative pressure in the machinery room at a specified level); ANSI/IIAR 9-2020 § 7.3.13.2 (Machinery rooms shall be vented to the outdoors by means of a mechanical exhaust ventilation system at a rate that complies with the codes and standards adopted at the time of installation or at the time that there was an addition or modification that would affect the emergency ventilation rate.).